 Missing Millions in Monmouth Beach

-During my research of borough history, I saw many 1950s property transactions where sizable lots were had for about $1,000.
-And in the 1960s and 70s, when dad had both opportunity and means, good lots for under $5,000 were plentiful.
+During my research of borough history, I saw many 1950s property transactions where sizable lots sold for $1,000.
+And in the 1960s and 70s — when dad had both opportunity and means — good lots for under $5,000 were plentiful.
 Even in the 1980s borough land was very reasonable.
 By the mid-1990s, I had became a homeowner in town for just $150,000.

 Nowadays, even as good communities feel home price erosion, Monmouth Beach property values continue to soar.
 While premier lots can go quickly for $1 million+, even small lots get bid up over $500,000 (with the requisite tear down bill).
-Meanwhile, a new 10,000 square-foot house on Ocean Avenue is nearing completion and a stater home in Monmouth Beach today probably approaches $700,000.
+A stater home in Monmouth Beach today probably approaches $800,000.

 In later years, retired to the Outer Banks of North Carolina, my father explained to me that he could have easily qualified for any decent loan back in his early Monmouth Beach days.
-He was a physician with a steady and growing income and, more importantly, he had excellent credit.
+He was a respected physician with a steady and growing income and, more importantly, he had excellent credit.
 “I would have had little difficulty going to the bank, borrowing $20,000, buying several lots, and then hold onto them,” dad told me.
 The lost possibility still staggers me.

 Perhaps his greatest missed chance came in the mid-1950s when could have bought a bar and some surrounding property for less than $40,000.
 This Monmouth Beach neighborhood bar was located just one block away from the large home my parents had purchased for their growing family in 1954.